adamhunter/rekon-ruby/README.md

 useful so my goals are to test the crap out of it and continue to add features.

+**NOTICE** This gem relies on features found in the edge version of ripple (https://github.com/seancribbs/ripple).
+You will have to clone the repo and `bundle install` before running `bin/rekon` to get it to work.
+Once Ripple 0.9.0 is out I'll push this live as a gem.

 Rekon is a data visualization utility inspired by Briak.
 I have been waiting for basho to release a list buckets feature, which is here in 0.14.
 [`http://127.0.0.1:8098/riak?buckets=true`](http://127.0.0.1:8098/riak?buckets=true)